Richmond Hill, Bournemouth

 Richmond Hill is an area of Bournemouth, Dorset, England.
 It is to the north of Bournemouth town centre, south of Richmond Park and west of Lansdowne.
 The area is located around the road of the same name.

 History

 In 2018 and 2019, the road was turned into a temporary waterslide in the summer.

-In 2023, Vitality will move into the Nationwide building in Richmond Hill.
+In 2023, Vitality were scheduled to move into the Nationwide building in Richmond Hill.

 In 2024, a police investigation was launched into a suspected brothel in the area.